Brain Meditation – Sharpen Your Mind, Soothe Your Soul

-When someone mentions meditation do you picture Buddhist Monks sitting in a temple, sitting on the floor with their eyes closed?
-That is a real good depiction, but it is what you can not see that is important.
-Meditation has a positive influence upon the brain.
+When does someone mention meditation do you picture Buddhist Monks sitting in a temple, sitting on the floor with their eyes closed?
+That is a really good depiction, but it is what you can not see that is important.
+Meditation has a positive influence on the brain.
 It promotes mental discipline and regular meditative practice can change the workings of the brain and allow people to achieve different levels of awareness.

 How It Helps

 In addition to the ability to focus and having increased memory, meditation has also been shown to have a positive effect on mood and emotions.
 People who meditate regularly report having more positive thoughts and having an overall feeling of happiness when compared to those that do not meditate.

 How To Meditate

 So what is meditation?
 In our normal state of mind, we often are thinking about money, job, family, kids, and many other thoughts.
 They come and go through our minds, just to be replaced with another thought.
 We shift to a state of concentration.
 If you are doing a specific task, taking a test, or doing something that requires you to focus your attention, you are in a state of concentration.
 In this state of mind, you can become distracted and often have to bring your awareness back to the task.
 This is close to a meditative state, but not quite.

 In a meditative state, you are concentrating on one thought.
 It can be anything.
 The difference is that your mind stays with that thought and is not broken or distracted.
 Your total consciousness becomes filled with that object.
 No other thought can intrude.

 There are different forms of meditation.
 One common one is prayer.
 When a person is concentrating on God or some other holy idea or concept.
 They repeat this thought over and over until their mind slips into a meditative state.
 There are different types of Yoga that incorporate meditation.
 Some forms have you sit in a quite immobile way such as Zazen or Vipassana Yoga.